Skip to content

 About the programme

 Now more than ever, Pharmacology plays a critical role in healthcare.
-If you are interested in becoming a pharmacology educator or clinical researcher, and passing on your expertise to the next generation of pharmacology students and colleagues, the MSc in Pharmacology and Education is ideal.
+Our MSc in Pharmacology and Education provides a unique opportunity to pass on your expertise to the next generation of pharmacology students and colleagues as a pharmacology educator or clinical researcher.

-Our MSc in Pharmacology and Education will provide you with a unique opportunity to advance your pharmacology knowledge alongside developing as an educator.
+The MSc in Pharmacology and Education will provide you with a unique opportunity to advance your pharmacology knowledge while developing as an educator.
+The educational training and teaching opportunities may provide graduates with sufficient experience to successfully apply for Fellowship or Associate Fellowship of the Higher Education Academy depending on experience (providing the post-nominal letters FHEA or AFHEA).

 You will learn from experts in their field who are at the forefront of pharmacology, medicine or medical education.
 This includes external experts, our own clinical trials unit, pharmacology academics and our Health Professions Education Unit.

-As well as learning from their expertise, you will be challenged to think differently, to become a reflective practitioner, and to develop skills to become a self-directed learner.
+Tutors on the programme are leading scholars and practising experts in either a clinical, industry, academic or educational background.
+As well as learning from their expertise, you will be challenged to think differently and develop skills to become a self-directed learner.

 You will finish your year with us by conducting a significant research project focussing on generation of novel data to support and improve pharmacology education for both science or medical professions.
 We will support you to increase your chances of getting your work published.